How to make automatic buttonholes?

 FAQ on How to Make Automatic Buttonholes

-Why is my automatic buttonhole irregular?
+Why is my automatic buttonhole uneven?

 Is interfacing always necessary for a buttonhole?